Looking Ahead to Winter 2021 For Lane International Students

 Important dates to keep in mind

 We are still welcoming applications from new international students!
-Our application deadline for Winter Term 2021 is October 1, 2020.
-Orientation starts in mid-December and courses start in early January 2021
+Our application deadline for Winter Term 2021 is November 1, 2020.
+Orientation starts in mid-December and courses start on January 4, 2021.

-Winter Term scholarship deadline is November 1, 2020
+Winter Term scholarship application deadline is November 1, 2020

-Students will need to take their English placement tests by a set date.
-Please watch your email.
+Students will need to take their English placement tests online by November 27, 2020.

-Course options for students taking online classes for the first time at Lane in fall term:
+Course options for students taking online classes from their home countries:

 Students can choose part time (10 hours of ESL or 6-8 credits) or full time (20 hours of ESL or approximately 14 credits).

 Your advisor will discuss and recommend classes in one of your individual appointments before orientation.

 Students need to meet all dates and deadlines to participate.

 We will be eager to welcome all students to campus in the future.
 Starting with online courses does not guarantee that students will receive their F-1 student visa in the future -- although it could help!